amarinediary/Vanilla-JS-Pages-Transition-Loader/README.md

 ___
 ### Star it and watch it!

-*If this project made your day, give us a star!*
+We made your day?
+Give us a star!